Why Does It Feel Like My Food Isnt Going Down? | Digestive Clues Explained

 The esophagus contracts rhythmically to move food down into the stomach.

 Any interruption in these phases can lead to that unpleasant feeling of food being stuck.
-For instance, if muscle coordination falters during the esophageal phase, food may linger longer than usual, triggering discomfort or pain.
+For instance, if muscle coordination falters during the esophageal phase, food may linger longer than usual, triggering discomfort, chest pressure, or pain.

 Common Causes Behind Food Feeling Stuck